Skip to content

 Date: Annually on June 24th in Cusco

-Venues: Qorikancha, Plaza de Armas, Saqsayhuamán
+Locations: Qorikancha, Plaza de Armas, Saqsayhuamán

 Character: Theatrical re-enactment with traditional elements and a large cast

-Official sale: In recent years via Teleticket according to the organizer
+Official Sale: In recent years, via Teleticket according to the organizer

 Altitude: Cusco approx. 3,399 m, Saqsayhuamán approx. 3,701 m